AQMpolyface/blipsh/README.md

 shell = "bash"
 ```

-This will make the `uishell` window 1024 pixels wide and 768 pixels tall, set the background to white, show "Command:" above the input box, and use your `bash` aliases from your `~/.bashrc` file.
+This will make the `blipsh` window 1024 pixels wide and 768 pixels tall, set the background to white, show "Command:" above the input box, and use your `bash` aliases from your `~/.bashrc` file.

 ### Supported Colors